AJC Goldman Fellowship

 Research and policy work span the range of AJC's interests - from international affairs and diplomacy to interethnic relations and non-profit management.
 Applicants are asked to select their preferred field(s) of interest as well as any location preferences.
 AJC seeks to match applicant's preferences with the agency's needs.

-AJC Goldman Fellows receive $3,000 for the program plus major travel expenses.
+AJC Goldman Fellows receive a minimum stipend of $3,300 (gross) for the program plus major travel expenses.

 AJC's Goldman Fellowship Program is made possible by a generous grant from The Joyce and Irving Goldman Family Foundation.

-In 2016, the Goldman Fellowship will begin at the AJC Global Forum, June 5-7.
-Fellows' first day in the office will be Tuesday, June 14, unless otherwise specified, and will go until Friday, August 5.
+In 2017, the Goldman Fellowship will begin with Fellows being invited to attend the AJC Global Forum, June 4-6.
+Fellows' first day in the office will be Monday, June 12, unless otherwise specified, will end Friday, August 4.

 INTERNATIONAL AND REGIONAL PLACEMENTS: AJC Goldman Fellows are hosted by national and international AJC offices and affiliates.
 Over the last 5 years, Fellows worked in domestic offices including Atlanta, Boston, New York City, Chicago, Los Angeles and Washington DC, and in international field offices in Berlin, Brussels, Warsaw and Melbourne.
 Placement is a two-way matching process in which AJC offices and affiliates apply for a Fellow, and students for a Fellowship.